 The American Eel

 People have fished and farmed eels for thousands of years, but until recent years, little was known about the eel's complex life history.
-Eels have played a major role in the human diet in Europe and Asia, and in many European countries, European eel populations have decreased as much as 99 percent.
-Glass eels cyclically fetch a high price on the Asian market, and this young life phase of American eels has also been harvested in the United States.
+Eels have played a major role in the human diet in Europe and Asia.
+A young life phase of American eels, called glass eels, cyclically fetch a high price on the Asian market and are also harvested in the United States.

 Considering Endangered Species Act Protection

-The U.S. Fish and Wildlife Service and the National Marine Fisheries Service reviewed the status of the American eel in 2007 and found at that time that Endangered Species Act protection for the American eel was not warranted.
-This review followed a series of workshops and actions initiated by a 2004 petition seeking to list the American eel.
+The U.S. Fish and Wildlife Service has reviewed the status of the American eel in 2007 and in 2015, finding both times that Endangered Species Act protection for the American eel is not warranted.

-After examining all available information about the eel population from Greenland south along the North American coast to Brazil in South America and as far inland as the Great Lakes and the Mississippi River drainage, the Service found in 2007 that declines of eel populations in some areas had not put the overall population in danger of extinction.
+After examining the best scientific and commercial information available about the eel from Greenland south along the North American coast to Venezuela in South America and as far inland as the Great Lakes and the Mississippi River drainage, the Service found that the American eel is stable.
+While American eels still face local mortality from harvest and hydroelectric facilities, this is not threatening the overall species.
+Harvest quotas and mechanisms restoring eel passage around dams and other obstructions have also reduced these effects.